elotl/GenAI-infra-stack/docs/install.md

 Please note that running the POC on EKS requires
 Luna to be configured to allocate a larger EBS size than the default; this configuration is described in the EKS section below.
-And the EKS and GKE sections below provide instructions to optionally reduce node startup time on those platforms.
+And the EKS, GKE, and AKS sections below provide instructions to optionally reduce node startup time on those platforms.

 #### EKS